sheldongordon4/Engine-Failure-Prediction/README.md

 # Engine Failure Prediction – RUL Estimation with NASA CMAPSS

-This project builds a machine learning model to predict the **Remaining Useful Life (RUL)** of turbofan engines using NASA’s CMAPSS dataset.
-The system supports predictive maintenance by identifying engines at risk of failure before it happens — reducing downtime, improving safety, and optimizing maintenance scheduling.
+This project uses machine learning to estimate the Remaining Useful Life (RUL) of turbofan engines based on NASA’s CMAPSS dataset.
+The system is designed to enable predictive maintenance, helping engineers and technicians prevent failure, reduce downtime, and optimize maintenance planning.

+## Project Highlights
+- **Data-Driven Maintenance**
+Uses real-world engine data to forecast failures before they happen.
+- **ML Model Trained for RUL Prediction**
+Compares Support Vector Regressor, Random Forest, and LightGBM — with LightGBM selected for its superior performance.
+- **Evaluation Metrics**
+  - **MAE***: 18.01
+  - **RMSE**: 24.31
+- **Deployed with Streamlit**
+A real-time dashboard for monitoring engine health and predicting risk.

 ---

 ## Dataset Description
+NASA CMAPSS dataset from Kaggle includes:
 - **Train Set**: Full run-to-failure history for 100 engines
 - **Test Set**: Partial lifecycle up to a cut-off point
-- **RUL File**: Ground truth Remaining Useful Life for test engines
+- **RUL File**: Ground truth for Remaining Useful Life

 Each entry contains:
 - Engine ID